kevinwern/drm-seq/README.md

 WAV samples.
 Any WAV file can be imported to the program.
 It has 8 "banks" capable of storing a unique instance of a loop.

+To install, simply run 'make'.
+The name of the executeable is 'DRM-SEQ'

 ## Controls